 Day 2 – On your second day, head to Voss and seek out the famed Tvindefossen waterfall nearby (see image).
 Driving on will take you past several gorgeous coastal towns, and panoramic views of Aurlandsfjord.

 Day 3 – Today, make for Loen.
 This is a short drive, so you'll have more time to enjoy at each stop – see mainland Europe’s largest icecap, the Jostedal glacier, and pop into the Norwegian Glacier Museum.
 Once in Loen, take the skylift, so you can see both the town and the spectacular Nordfjord.

 Day 5 – In the morning, drive up the winding slopes of The Eagle Road, and hop on a short ferry to Linge before winding your way around the Trollstigen – The Troll Ladder.
 In the afternoon, board a Hurtigruten cruise and head south towards Bergen.

 Top tip: in the summer months, you could enjoy coastal views from the ship deck under the midnight sun before returning to your private cabin.

 Day 6 – Today, you’ll reach the endpoint of the cruise and road trip in Bergen.
 Rounding off your trip here means you can either spend time hiking the seven (that’s right, seven!) mountains that surround the city, or see attractions like Håkon’s Hall in Bergenhus fortress.

 Day 7 – It’s time to set your sat nav for the airport.
-But you could still have some time to stroll down to the harbourside and grab breakfast or lunch at one of the delightful cafes in town, and grab some souvenirs.
-(If you spend the minimum refundable purchase amount, remember to get a receipt if you so you can claim back any VAT.)
+If you still have some time, you can stroll down to the harbourside and grab breakfast or lunch at one of the delightful cafes in town, and grab some souvenirs.

 Best Norway road trip for: A whistlestop tour of the north